-Pipelines.
-Gross operating margin from our Pipelines segment was \$214.9 million for 2002 compared to \$96.6 million for 2001.
-On an energy-equivalent basis, net pipeline throughput volume for 2002 was 1,668 MBPD compared to 809 MBPD during 2001.
+NGL pipelines and storage.
+Gross operating margin from NGL pipelines and storage increased \$103.4 million year-to-year.
+Net pipeline throughput was 1,306 MBPD during 2002 and 420 MBPD for 2001.
 Our acquisition of the Mid-America and Seminole NGL pipelines in July 2002 accounted for \$81.1 million of the improvement in segment gross operating margin and 843 MBPD of the increase in throughput rates.
 Gross operating margin from our Mont Belvieu storage businesses improved \$17.9 million in 2002 primarily due to the acquisition of Diamond-Koch's storage business in January 2002.
-Another \$10.5 million of the improvement in year-to-year gross operating margin was caused by the inclusion of a full year's results of operations from Acadian Gas in 2002, whereas 2001 included only nine months.
-We acquired Acadian Gas in April 2001.